pali-english/pali-english.github.io/README.md

 like their own worst enemies,
 doing wicked deeds
 that ripen as bitter fruit.

+    Caranti bālā dummedhā, amitteneva attanā:
+        Caranti: They behave or act
+        Bālā: Fools
+        Dummedhā: Witless, unintelligent
+        Amittena: As an enemy
+        Eva: Just like
+        Attanā: With oneself or their own

+    Karontā pāpakaṁ kammaṁ, yaṁ hoti kaṭukapphalaṁ:
+        Karontā: Doing or making
+        Pāpakaṁ: Evil, wicked
+        Kammaṁ: Deeds or actions
+        Yaṁ: Which
+        Hoti: Will be, becomes
+        Kaṭukapphalaṁ: Bitter fruit

 Na taṁ kammaṁ kataṁ sādhu,
 yaṁ katvā anutappati;
 Yassa assumukho rodaṁ,